Generating French virtual commuting network at municipality level: Discussion

-\citep{Gargiulo2012} model is based on the gravity law.
-Then, the second problem relates to the deterrence function which is more a power law or an exponential law depending on the study.
-Moreover, as the empirical studies comparing the generated networks to "real" data are very rare \citep{Barthelemy2011}, no one knows about the better shape.
-To choose the much more convenient one for our French regions, we have compared the quality of generated networks for 34 regions obtained on the one hand with the exponential law, and with the power law on the other hand.
-We showed that we obtained better results with the exponential law whatever the region is.
-Indeed our 34 regions vary a lot in surface areas, number of municipalities and number of commuters.
+The \cite{Gargiulo2012} model is based on the gravity law.
+Then, our second problem relates to the deterrence function, which is more of a power law or an exponential law depending on the study.
+Moreover, as empirical studies comparing generated networks to observed data are extremely rare \cite{Barthelemy2011}, few know which is better.
+In order to select the more convenient one for our French regions, we have compared the quality of generated networks for 34 regions obtained with both the exponential law and the power law.
+Better results were obtained with the exponential law, no matter the region.
+Indeed, the 34 regions display significant variance in regards to surface area, the number of municipalities, and the number of commuters.

-The last problem we solved is the one related to calibration.
-Applying the model with an extended job search base and an exponential deterrence function, we found a constant equal to $1.94\cdot10^{-4}$ is a perfect parameter value to generate commuting network of French administrative regions, whatever they are.
-However, we didn't test this result for other countries having different types of administrative regions.
-The robustness of this result to commuting network described at very different scales than the municipality one remain a question we want to address in the future.
+The final problem involved calibration.
+Applying a model with an extended job search base and an exponential deterrence function, we found a constant equal to $1.94\cdot10^{-4}$ to be a perfect parameter value for generating commuting networks for French administrative regions, no matter the region.
+However, we did not test this result for other countries with different types of administrative regions.
+The robustness of this result to commuting networks of different scales has been studied in \cite{Lenormand2012b}.
+The $\beta$ value correlated to a scale consistent with the results obtained in this paper.

+A spatial analysis of three different case studies has been proposed, and it was shown that the CPC value by municipality strongly correlated with the number of out-commuters for the municipality.
+Our model is not able to reproduce very small flows which represent between 1 and 5\% of the total flows in the region we studied.
+However, we continue to question if it makes sense to attempt to reproduce them.